khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/motion.md

 ## Timings

-The scale of an animation, it's easing curve, and the complexity of the element which is being animated should influence the total animation duration.
+The scale of an animation, its easing curve, and the complexity of the element which is being animated should influence the total animation duration.
 This means the further the traveled distance and the more complex the animated object, the longer the timing for the animation should be.

 ### Macro animations

-Macro animations cover larger scale objects or surface area such as page changes, drawer reveals, and scrolling or other movement across the screen, and so on.
-We should be mindful with larger scale animations and make sure they convey enough meaning in order to add value towards the user experience.
+Macro animations cover larger scale objects or surface areas such as page changes, drawer reveals, and scrolling or other movements across the screen, and so on.
+We should be mindful of larger-scale animations and make sure they convey enough meaning to add value to the user experience.
 These animations may take up to 400ms.

-### Mircro animations
+### Micro animations

-Micro animations cover smaller scale objects or surface areas such as icons, color changes, buttons interactions, tooltips, and so on.
+Micro animations cover smaller-scale objects or surface areas such as icons, color changes, buttons interactions, tooltips, and so on.
 They are used to direct user attention and add a small amount of meaning which can help the user.
-We should be mindful with smaller scale animations and make sure they don't take too long as they will make the experience appear sluggish.
+We should be mindful of smaller scale animations and make sure they don't take too long as they will make the experience appear sluggish.
 If the complexity of an object requires a longer animation time please revisit it and look for an alternative solution.
 These animations may take up between 100ms and 200ms.

 ## Types of animations

 ### Hover

 Interactive elements (links, buttons, and so on) should have a hover state.
 A subtle animation for this transition adds a polished feel.
-We use 100 milliseconds linear transition for a color hover effect.
+We use a 100ms linear transition for a color hover effect.

 Todo: Add hover example

 ### Quick update

 When information is updating in place, a quick, subtle animation is needed.
-The previous content should cut out, and the new content should have a 200 milliseconds linear fade in.
+The previous content should cut out, and the new content should have a 200ms linear fade in.

 Todo: Add quick update example